Vote FOR the Building Sale to Secure Adventure Cycling’s Future

 Details about the potential buyer are confidential until the deal closes in order to protect privacy and ensure the transaction proceeds smoothly.

+The building is not well-suited for tenants.
 Our space is very unique with 10,000-square feet of open office layout, most of which is not ADA accessible.
-It would be difficult to partition off spaces to be able to rent to multiple tenants.
+It would be difficult and costly to partition off spaces to be able to rent to multiple tenants.
 Yes, it can be done with a lot of capital investment.
-We do not want to invest our limited resources in becoming a landlord when those resources should be invested in our mission and operations.
+However, we do not think it’s wise to invest our limited resources in becoming a landlord when those resources should be invested in our mission and operations.
 There is a significant amount of deferred maintenance that would need to be addressed before we could rent out space.
 We do not have the staff capacity to manage multiple tenants with varying needs of IT and facility support.

 A sale would provide needed capital for the organization to execute mission critical activities while the headaches (and financial costs) of being a building landlord could be someone else’s.